Benefits of a Bachelor of Science in Nursing (BSN) Degree

 - Complex decision-making

 - Supervising other nurses

-Additionally, BSN-educated nurses have more opportunities to work outside the traditional health care setting than their peers in the profession without a baccalaureate-level nursing education.
-In fact, a bachelor’s degree in nursing is an essential first step toward pursuing lucrative advanced practice nursing (APN) roles that require a Master of Science in Nursing (MSN) or post-MSN certification such as:
+BSN-educated nurses have more opportunities to work outside a traditional health care setting than their professional peers without a baccalaureate-level nursing education.
+In fact, a bachelor’s degree in nursing is an essential first step toward pursuing lucrative advanced practice nursing (APN) roles that require a Master of Science in Nursing (MSN) or post-MSN certification, such as:

 Our goal at Averett University is to make a baccalaureate-level nursing education as accessible as possible to qualified students eager to enter the health care field as practice-ready nurses.

 Contact us to learn more about the benefits of a BSN degree in relation to your success in the nursing profession.